This guide walks you through the ins and outs of using one of the world’s most popular cryptocurrency exchanges, Coinbase.

 Ethereum Classic (ETC): This is the original, unforked version of Ethereum.
-It does not enjoy the same amount of popularity as ETH does, but it can do everything that ETH can, including token and smart contract creation.
+It does not enjoy the same popularity as ETH, but it can do everything ETH can, including token and smart contract creation.

 USD Coin (USDC): After Tether, USDC is the second most popular stablecoin, meaning it is backed by real dollars and pegged to the value of the USD.
-As an Ethereum token, USDC can easily be traded for Ethereum tokens on a number of exchanges.
+As an Ethereum token, USDC can easily be traded for Ethereum tokens on several exchanges.
 It’s also a great way of preserving the stability of a cryptocurrency portfolio during volatile periods.

-Cosmos (ATOM): Cosmos is a 3 rd generation cryptocurrency which aims to connect different blockchains so that data can be communicated to and from their different networks.
+Cosmos (ATOM): Cosmos is a 3 rd generation cryptocurrency that connects different blockchains to communicate data to and from various networks.
 It is also committed to making blockchain and app building easier for developers.

-Zcash (ZEC): Zcash is another privacy coin which accomplishes its goal in a manner completely different from that of Dash while still letting the user have the option of transparency.
+Zcash (ZEC): Zcash is another privacy coin that accomplishes its goal in a manner completely different from that of Dash while still letting the user have the option of transparency.

-Basic Attention Token (BAT): BAT is an Ethereum token which is native to the Brave browser.
-The token can be earned simply by viewing ads in Brave or received as donations by users to their favorite websites.
-Advertisers purchase ad space in Brave with BAT.
+Basic Attention Token (BAT): BAT is an Ethereum token native to the Brave browser.
+You can earn the token simply by viewing ads in Brave or received as donations from users to their favorite websites.
+In addition, advertisers purchase ad space in Brave with BAT.

-Augur (REP): In production since 2015, Augur is using Ethereum to build a prediction oracle through which future outcomes can be obtained using a “wisdom of the crowd”-type approach.
+Augur (REP): In production since 2015, Augur has been using Ethereum to build a prediction oracle through which future outcomes can be obtained using a “wisdom of the crowd”-type approach.
 Those who correctly guess outcomes of events are rewarded in REP, which is the Augur system native token.

-Kyber Network (KNC): Also an Ethereum token, Kyber Network is building a protocol that will allow for token swaps to be integrated into any application.
-This will allow for the seamless conversion of any Ethereum token in order to be accepted as a method of payment.
+Kyber Network (KNC): An Ethereum token, Kyber Network is building a protocol that will allow token swaps to be integrated into any application.
+This will allow for the seamless conversion of any Ethereum token to be accepted as a payment method.

-0x (ZRX): An Ethereum-based token, 0x is an open-source protocol which specializes in providing liquidity and smart contract infrastructure to allow for the exchange of other Ethereum tokens.
+0x (ZRX): An Ethereum-based token, 0x is an open-source protocol specializing in providing liquidity and smart contract infrastructure to allow for the exchange of other Ethereum tokens.

 Coinbase Purchase & Trading Fees

 Coinbase’s fee structure is relatively straightforward but varies depending on where you live and what payment you use to make a purchase.
-In the U.S., when using a bank account or USD wallet, fees are flat for purchases up to $200: $0.99 for purchases up to $10, $1.49 for purchases up to $25, $1.99 for purchases up to $50, and $2.99 for purchases up to $200.
-Beyond that, fees are calculated using a percentage of 1.49% of the total requested purchase amount.
+For example, in the U.S., when using a bank account or USD wallet, fees are flat for purchases up to $200: $0.99 for purchases up to $10, $1.49 for purchases up to $25, $1.99 for purchases up to $50, and $2.99 for purchases up to $200.
+Beyond that, fees are calculated using 1.49% of the total requested purchase amount.

 In addition, Coinbase charges a 0.50% spread fee to cover market fluctuations, which may occasionally be slightly higher or lower.
 The fee for using a debit card is 3.99%, as is the fee for using credit cards (in countries that allow crypto purchases to be made with credit cards).
 Coinbase does not charge for ACH deposits and charges $10 for wire transfer deposits.

 When a cryptocurrency network is busy, that’s when fees tend to go up.
-Since Coinbase usually sends several transactions all at the same time, their transaction fees will never be at a significant premium to the current average transaction fee rate at the time.
+However, since Coinbase usually sends several transactions simultaneously, their transaction fees will never be at a significant premium to the current average transaction fee rate at the time.

 If you are an investor, Coinbase makes it incredibly easy to keep track of the value of your purchases.
-Using the Portfolio feature you can track the performance of your Coinbase features both individually and as a whole.
-Your balances can be monitored and tracked in real-time in the denomination of your preferred currency (USD, EUR, GBP, etc.), and set to time frames of 1 hour, 24 hours, 1 week, 1 month, 1 year, or all-time.
-In addition, the Portfolio feature shows you the current balance of each coin you hold there in terms of fiat currency, as well as its current allocation percent toward your total portfolio fiat value.
+Using the Portfolio feature, you can track the performance of your Coinbase features both individually and as a whole.
+For example, your balances can be monitored and tracked in real-time in the denomination of your preferred currency (USD, EUR, GBP, etc.), and set to time frames of 1 hour, 24 hours, one week, one month, one year, or all-time.
+In addition, the Portfolio feature shows you the current balance of each coin you hold there in terms of fiat currency, as well as its current allocation as a percentage toward your total portfolio fiat value.

 Earn Free Crypto

-This feature allows you to earn small amount of certain cryptocurrencies currently being supported by Coinbase in exchange for completing educational courses on them.
-Basically, all you have to do is watch a series of videos in order to complete the program, after which Coinbase will send you a reward so that you can test out the coin and how it works on your own.
+This feature allows you to earn a small number of cryptocurrencies currently supported by Coinbase in exchange for completing educational courses on them.
+All you have to do is watch a series of videos to complete the program, after which Coinbase will send you a reward so that you can test out the coin and how it works on your own.

-Coinbase employs great systems security, which is why they are among the few mega-sized cryptocurrency exchanges to have never been hacked.
+Coinbase employs excellent systems security, which is why they are among the few mega-sized cryptocurrency exchanges to have never been hacked.
 This makes them among the most trustworthy of exchanges for not only making purchases but storing your coins on as well.
-It is, of course, still recommended that you activate 2-FA in the form of an authenticator (such as Google Authenticator), receiving a text message, or using a security key in order to prevent unauthorized transfers from your account.
-Coinbase also has flexible privacy options that will allow you to download a copy of your data in the event that something fishy or strange happens to your account holdings.
+It is, of course, still recommended that you activate 2-FA in the form of an authenticator (such as Google Authenticator), receive a text message, or use a security key to prevent unauthorized transfers from your account.
+Coinbase also has flexible privacy options that allow you to download a copy of your data if something fishy or strange happens to your account holdings.

 After accepting the Coinbase terms of service and verifying your email address, you will be automatically placed at Level 1 verification.
 This means you can receive and send cryptocurrency without any additional type of identification.
-In order to buy and sell crypto, Coinbase will need to verify your personal information and photo ID.
-This will place your account at Level 2.
-For U.S. customers, this will allow you to deposit up to $25,000 per day.
+However, Coinbase will need to verify your personal information and photo ID to buy and sell crypto.
+This will place your account at Level 2 and allow you to deposit up to $25,000 per day for U.S. customers.
 As far as fiat withdrawals are concerned, they are limited by the method you are using.
-For those in the EU, you will have to unlock Level 3 verification in order to make sends and receive on the blockchain.
-To do this, you will need to submit a PDF copy of a utility bill or bank statement that is less than 3 months old to verify your current address.
+For those in the EU, you will have to unlock Level 3 verification to make sends and receive on the blockchain.
+To do this, you will need to submit a PDF copy of a utility bill or bank statement less than three months old to verify your current address.

 Use your Coinbase balance to fund a Visa debit card by signing up with Coinbase Card.
-After registering and receiving your card, download the Coinbase Card app to set your preference as to which of your crypto balances you spend from when using your card.
+After registering and receiving your card, download the Coinbase Card app to choose which crypto balances you spend from when using your card.

 This means that now you can spend your crypto on just about anything, anywhere.
-Your purchases can also be easily tracked through the app, which can also be used to instantly lock your card if you should lose it.
+In addition, you can easily track your purchases through the app, which can also be used to lock your card if you should lose it instantly.

 – Security.
-Never having fallen victim to a hacking in 8 years of operation, Coinbase sets the standard for security among cryptocurrency exchanges.
+Having never been hacked, Coinbase sets the standard for security among cryptocurrency exchanges.

 – Ease of purchase.
 There’s no easier, safer way to purchase cryptocurrency than through Coinbase.